Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

  */
 public class AlignedNumbers {
     /**
-     * This code accepts two integers and then prints out the relationshipe
+     * This code accepts two integers and then prints out the relationship
      * between those two numbers as described in the problem statement.
      *
      * @param first The first integer value